reidmorrison/semantic_logger/README.md

 Thread Aware

-* Includes the process and thread id information in every log entry
+* Includes the process id, and thread name or thread id in every log entry so that log entries from different processes and even threads are easily discernable
-* If running JRuby it will also include the name of the thread for every log entry
+* Human readable names can be assigned to every thread for logging purposes

 Trace Level